theQRL/hyperion/docs/natspec-format.rst

 messages.
 These messages may be shown to the end user (the human) at the time that they will interact with the contract (i.e. sign a transaction).

-It is recommended that Solidity contracts are fully annotated using NatSpec for all public interfaces (everything in the ABI).
+It is recommended that Hyperion contracts are fully annotated using NatSpec for all public interfaces (everything in the ABI).

-NatSpec includes the formatting for comments that the smart contract author will use, and which are understood by the Solidity compiler.
-Also detailed below is output of the Solidity compiler, which extracts these comments into a machine-readable format.
+NatSpec includes the formatting for comments that the smart contract author will use, and which are understood by the Hyperion compiler.
+Also detailed below is output of the Hyperion compiler, which extracts these comments into a machine-readable format.

 NatSpec may also include annotations used by third-party tools.
 These are most likely